From Subdivisions to Space Dreams: Why I Built Prodmars

 But the corporate world is fickle.
 I’ve been laid off twice.

 I know the pain of that phone call.
 I know the feeling of realizing that despite your talent and your 60-hour weeks, your future is just a line item on someone else’s spreadsheet.
 This is why a huge part of my heart at Prodmars is for the Corporate Refugee.
-A brilliant person being pushed out of their job right now.
+A brilliant person is being pushed out of their job right now.
 You have the skills.
 You have the drive.
 But you’ve been told you’re "redundant."
 I’m here to tell you that starting your own business isn't just a backup plan; it’s how you secure a future that no one else can take away.

 Single Motherhood: The Necessity of Success